 Async Auto-Detection

-If any child endpoint in the DAG is deployed as async (e.g. smiles-to-3d-full-v1), the MetaEndpoint is automatically deployed as async too — its 60-minute invocation budget needs to accommodate the slowest child.
+If any child endpoint in the DAG is deployed as async (e.g. smiles-to-3d-v1), the MetaEndpoint is automatically deployed as async too — its 60-minute invocation budget needs to accommodate the slowest child.
 You don't specify this; MetaEndpoint.create() detects it via dag.has_async_endpoint() and chooses the deploy mode.
+This is exactly why smiles-to-2d-3d-v1 above is async: its sync 2D child and async 3D child are composed transparently, and the container dispatches each to fast_inference (sync) or async_inference (async) as appropriate.

 DAG Building Blocks